Iqbal-hal/Class_Implimentation/Reference/README.md

-# Class_Implimentation
+# TradingWorkbench
-Class_Implimentation is the project folder for 'FilteringBacktesting.py','Enhanced_stock_trading.py' .It contains extracting individual scrip from master_df,calculating various technical indicators,apply filters already defined.
+TradingWorkbench is the project folder for 'FilteringBacktesting.py','Enhanced_stock_trading.py' .It contains extracting individual scrip from master_df,calculating various technical indicators,apply filters already defined.
 I'll modify your code to implement an intelligent portfolio allocation system that distributes ₹100,000 across stocks based on their potential profitability.
 Here's the enhanced version:## Key Enhancements Made:

 ### 1. **Intelligent Portfolio Allocation System**